Lateralus138/hosts-compression-scripts/README.md

 ## About

+***NOTICE***: ***The universal PowerShell script is complete and will be coming very soon.
+This script should be able to replace the Steven Black's version completely, but I will keep it here for archival reasons.***

 Scripts to compress the hosts file in various operating systems.

  ***DISCLAIMER*** - The current PowerShell script here is only for the main Steven Black *HOSTS* file.
 I will be writing a more universal PowerShell script soon.
 At the time of development I was not planning any public release and it was for me alone.
 Coming soon.